7 Signs You Should Consider a Career in Veterinary Medicine

 “It was never a question of whether we wanted to do it or not—we just did it,” Dr. Struve says.
 This type of accountability is a great sign you have what it takes to make a career out of animal care.

-3. You have a knack for business
+3. Having a knack for business

 Ask any clinical practitioner what their job entails, and you’ll soon realize there’s a lot more than diagnosing and treating conditions.
 “Anybody anticipating going into practice must understand that there’s a business part that goes along with it,” Dr. Struve says.